 Date: 31 December 2016.
 Christmas

 ran on at the fingertips today.
-Believe it or not, I've cut back the
+Believe it or not, I have cut back the

 length of this piece.
 Nevertheless, you might want to pour yourself

 a beverage before reading.
-I think I'd opt for eggnog though I only
+I think I would opt for eggnog though I only

 sip it once or twice per year.